SW-Perse/Deployment/README.md

 ## Requirements
 - To run EDA notebook : pip install -r requirements.txt
 - To run Streamlit app : sh heroku_push.sh with your own app name in place
-- To run MLFlow UI : sh heroku_push.sh with your own app name in place To train model and log training data on MLFlow server : python train.py
+- To run MLFlow UI : sh heroku_push.sh with your own app name in place <br>
+  To train model and log training data on MLFlow server : python train.py
-- To run FastAPI : sh heroku_push.sh with your own app name in place To make a prediction request : r = requests.post("https://fastapi-heroku-app-cd532d0f29eb.herokuapp.com/predict", json=dict) where dict is a properly formatted dictionary variable
+- To run FastAPI : sh heroku_push.sh with your own app name in place <br>
+  To make a prediction request : <br>
+  r = requests.post("https://fastapi-heroku-app-cd532d0f29eb.herokuapp.com/predict", json=dict) <br>
+  where dict is a properly formatted dictionary variable

 ## Web Dashboard